Data Protection Policy

 • retain data for no longer than is necessary

-• not transfer personal data outside of the eu
+• not transfer personal data outside of the EU

 • establish a lawful basis for processing data from the controller. for example, consent for processing data is recent, clear, explicit, and defined for a specific purpose.